Encoded14/void-user-repository/README.md

 This project is **not affiliated with or endorsed by the Void Linux project** or its maintainers.
 It is an **unofficial community tool** designed to simplify managing and building user-contributed packages using the void-packages build system.
 Use at your own discretion.
-All builds and installations are performed locally on your system.

 # Void-User-Repository